jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-05-dbt-cicd-demo/index.md

 <!--more-->

 The CI/CD process has two workflows - `slim-ci` and `deploy`.
-When a pull request is created to the main branch, the `slim-ci` workflow is triggered, and it aims to perform tests after building only modified models and its first-order children in *ci* datasets.
+When a pull request is created to the main branch, the `slim-ci` workflow is triggered, and it aims to perform tests after building only modified models and its first-order children in a *ci* dataset.
 Thanks to the [defer feature](https://docs.getdbt.com/reference/node-selection/defer) and [state method](https://docs.getdbt.com/reference/node-selection/methods#the-state-method), it saves time and computational resources for testing a few models in a *dbt* project.
 When a pull request is merged to the main branch, the `deploy` workflow is triggered.
 It begins with performing [unit tests](https://docs.getdbt.com/docs/build/unit-tests) to validate key SQL modelling logic on a small set of static inputs.
 Once the tests are complete successfully, two jobs are triggered concurrently.
 The first job builds a Docker container that packages the *dbt* model and pushes into *Artifact Registry* while the second one publishes the project documentation into *GitHub Pages*.

 ## DBT Project

 A *dbt* project is created using fictional pizza shop data.
-There are three stating data sets (*staging_orders*, *staging_products*, and *staging_users*), and they are loaded as *dbt* seeds.
-The project ends up building two *SCD Type 2* dimension tables (*dim_products* and *dim_users*) and one fact table (*fct_orders*).
+There are three staging data sets (*staging_orders*, *staging_products*, and *staging_users*), and they are loaded as *dbt* seeds.
+The project ends up building two *SCD Type 2* dimension tables (*dim_products* and *dim_users*) and one fact table (*fct_orders*) - see [this post](/blog/2024-02-08-dbt-pizza-shop-3) for more details about data modelling.
 The structure of the project is listed below, and the source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/dbt-cicd-demo) of this post.

 ```text
 pizza_shop